Myfox: History

 Myfox was founded in 2005 by entrepreneur Jean Prunet, with the creation of the IntelliTAG smart sensor.
 This technology is based on the concept of “proactive deterrence.”
 The vibration sensor attaches to doors and windows to alert users in case of an attempted break-in, with the capacity to differentiate between break-in attempts and normal, everyday events.
-The end results is a DYI security solution that can catch intruders before they can enter the home.
+The end result is a DYI security solution that can catch intruders before they can enter the home.

 The brand launched the first connected alarm solution on the market in 2009.
-The same year, Jean-Marc Prunet, Jean Prunet’s son, took the helm of the company as Chief Executive Officer.
+The same year, Jean-Marc Prunet, Jean Prunet's son, took the helm of the company as chief executive officer.

 The company grew from its roots in Toulouse, France, to become an international company in 2014.
 Alongside the launch of the third generation of IntelliTAG, it expanded distribution to Belgium, the Netherlands, Germany, Switzerland and Spain.